Links on Android Authority may earn us a commission. Learn more.

 The best Android phones to spend your money on (January 2022)

 Android has always been the best operating system if you want freedom of choice.
 There are heaps of great options from tons of OEMs, but sometimes that just makes it harder to choose the best Android phone.

 We can’t promise that the decision will be easy.
 No two phones are exactly alike, but that’s why we love this operating system.
-Each manufacturer is developing its own hardware and crafting its own version of Android, so it’s all about what you value in a device.
+Each manufacturer is developing its own hardware and version of Android, so it’s all about what you value in a device.
 Now, let’s get into our best Android phone picks for 2021.

 Buying the best Android phone for your needs